raulbonifacio/sigcorp-test/README.md

 	DB_USERNAME=*example_username*
 	DB_PASSWORD=*example_password*

-3. Now run the project migrations by running the following command.
-Run:
+3. Now run the project migrations by running the following command:

 	php artisan migrate

 4. At this point you should be able to start the application and test it.
-To start the development server, run:
+To start the development server:

 	php artisan serve